Boost morale at work with People Data: Waffle Fridays

 In fact, the sentiment in the last 90 days is 10% greener on Fridays.

-These HR analytics seems to suggest that people do like the waffles they get from their colleagues each Friday!
+The people analytics seems to suggest that people do like the waffles they get from their colleagues each Friday!

-HR Data: How does the sentiment analysis evolve over time?
+People Data: How does the sentiment analysis evolve over time?

 At some point the Waffle Friday would have to be improved, complemented, replaced, etc…